Ezra W. Wilkinson: Legal

 Wilkinson began his professional studies with Hon.
 Peter Pratt, of Providence, Rhode Island, where he remained about a year, and he completed them in the office of Josiah J. Fiske, in Wrentham.
 He was admitted as an attorney of the Court of Common Pleas, at Dedham, Massachusetts at the September term, 1828.
 He was admitted as a counsellor of the Supreme Judicial Court, at Taunton, Massachusetts at the October term, 1832.
 He began practice at Freetown, Massachusetts and subsequently removed to Seekonk, Massachusetts.

 In 1835, he removed to Dedham, and had an office in the same building formerly occupied by Fisher Ames, and then by Theron Metcalf.
 He was employed to collate and complete the records of the Norfolk County Courthouse, which had fallen into some confusion through the prolonged illness of Judge Ware, the clerk, who had then recently deceased.
 In 1843, he was appointed by Governor Marcus Morton as district attorney for the district then composed of Worcester and Norfolk Counties.
 He held this office until 1855.

 In 1859, upon the establishment of the Superior Court, he was appointed one of the associate justices, being then nearly sixty years of age, and he held the office for more twenty-two years until his death in 1882.
 He had been in active practice for 31 years, so that his professional and judicial career covered a period of 53 years.
 He never took time off for illness or a vacation.

 Within a month before his death, he held a term of court at Salem, Massachusetts.

 Electoral

 He was always a Democrat in politics.
 He was representative to the General Court from Dedham for three sessions in 1841, 1851, and 1856.
 He was the candidate of his party against John Quincy Adams for Congress in 1842.
-He was also a member of the Constitutional Convention of 1853.
+He was also a member of the Massachusetts Constitutional Convention of 1853.

-Other

-Wilkinson was a teacher and the head of Monmouth Academy.